Meeting your MP

 Leave a lasting impact

 When the meeting has come to an end – and regardless of how successful it has been – take the time to once again thank your MP for meeting with you.
 Ask for the business cards of any advisers present at the meeting.
 Indicate that you appreciate their time and would be happy to meet with them again at any stage in the future.
 Get a photo with the MP that you can share on social media and send to the MP in a thank you email/letter later.

 After your meeting

 Talk over the how the meeting went with your team.
 Discuss what worked, what didn’t, and how you could do it better next time.
-Make a note of any points to keep in mind for next visit.
+Make a note of any points to keep in mind for your next visit.
 Your experience and your better understanding of the politician will make the next meeting easier.

 Go over your notes of the meeting, paying attention to any commitments that were made by the MP, or any commitment that you may have made to provide further information.
 Work out who will be responsible for any follow up actions.